 Mahonia aquifolium is great for a bird garden.

-Mahonia aquifolium's foliage color is reddish-green and type is evergreen.
+Foliage of Mahonia aquifolium has color reddish-green and is evergreen.

 Communities for Mahonia aquifolium:Douglas Fir Forest and Red Fir Forest.